dale-de/Flight_Reservation_System_FRS/README.md

 flights.txt - includes all flights in the system
 ```
-Flight ID, Number of Columns, Number of Rows, Index of Souceairport, Index of Destinationaiport
+Flight ID, Number of Columns, Number of Rows, Index of Souceairport, Index of Destinationairport
-Flight ID, Number of Columns, Number of Rows, Index of Souceairport, Index of Destinationaiport
+Flight ID, Number of Columns, Number of Rows, Index of Souceairport, Index of Destinationairport
-Flight ID, Number of Columns, Number of Rows, Index of Souceairport, Index of Destinationaiport
+Flight ID, Number of Columns, Number of Rows, Index of Souceairport, Index of Destinationairport
 ....
 ```